dylanfrankcom/GPU-Identifier/README.md

 <br/>
 <br/>

-GPU Identifier is available on the Mac App Store.
+GPU Identifier is available for free on the Mac App Store.
 If you prefer, the application can also be downloaded and compiled from source.

 ## Compatibility
 * GPU Identifier is compatible with macOS 10.15 or later.